lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

-This class, will create a single `VkBuffer` which will store all the materials information for all the models, which in our case
+This struct, will create a single `VkBuffer` which will store all the materials information for all the models, which in our case will be:
-will be:
 - The diffuse color (for non textured materials), stored as a vector of 4 elements.
 - If the material has a texture associated or not.
 - The texture index associated to the material.